 A chill is in the air, and in a matter of weeks, ice will begin its annual coverage of inland lakes and the Great Lakes.
-We found these top ten YouTube channels that cover ice fishing in the Great Lakes, Minnesota, the Dakotas, and the Northeastern United States.
+We found these top ten YouTube channels covering ice fishing in the Great Lakes, Minnesota, the Dakotas, and the Northeastern United States.
 While we wait for safe ice conditions, we can review tips, the latest gear, tents, and sleds and find new destinations to check out for ice fishing opportunities.

 Carl and Alex